Skip to main content

 A.R.S. § 14-3305

 If the registrar is not satisfied that a will meets the requirements for informal probate, the registrar may decline the application.
 A declination is not a final ruling on the will's validity.
-It simply means the will did not qualify for the simplified process, and the applicant can still pursue formal probate proceedings.
+The applicant can still pursue formal probate proceedings.

 Title 14, PROBATE OF WILLS AND ADMINISTRATION